-In one clinical study involving 322 patients with severe underarm sweating, 81% of the patients receiving botulinum toxin injections achieved a greater than 50% reduction in sweating.
-And, 50% of the patients had their excessive sweating relieved for at least 201 days (nearly 7 months).
+In one clinical study involving 322 patients with severe underarm sweating, 81% of the patients receiving Botulinum Toxin injections achieved a greater than 50% reduction in sweating.
+50% of the patients had their excessive sweating relieved for at least 201 days (nearly 7 months).

 Botulinum Toxin is a natural, purified protein with the ability to temporarily block the secretion of the chemical in the nervous system that is responsible for “turning on” the body’s sweat glands.
 By blocking, or interrupting, this chemical messenger, Botulinum Toxin “turns off” sweating at the area where it has been injected.

 Then a very fine needle is used to inject small amounts of Botulinum Toxin just under the skin in the effect areas.
 Multiple injections 1 to 2 cm apart are needed to treat one area.

-Botulinum toxin injections do not cure hyperhydrosis; your symptoms will return gradually.
+Botulinum Toxin injections do not cure Hyperhydrosis; your symptoms will return gradually.
 Follow-up injections are required to maintain dryness.
-These repeat injections may be necessary at intervals varying from seven to sixteen months.
+These repeat injections may be necessary at intervals varying from 7-16 months.

-Client Testimonial after a Botox treatment for Hyperhydrosis.
+Client Testimonial after a Botox Treatment for Hyperhydrosis at Cheshire Lasers Clinic.

 I have been suffering with Hyperhydrosis for many years.
 It seems to have got worse over the last five or six years and would appear at the most inconvenient times and often at the most surprising.
 I could be out on a freezing day and suddenly my armpits would be soaked.